marcolemcke2014/Ask-Nouri/TESTING.md

 ⚠️ **IMPORTANT**: The RLS policy created for testing is for development purposes only:

 - It should be replaced with a proper user-based policy before deploying to production
-- The `TEST_USER_ID` environment variable should be removed from production
 - The code includes safeguards to warn if test code is detected in production